Dictator’s Gun-Toting Son, 15, Is Being Groomed as Belarus’ King Joffrey

 But this year Lukashenko’s KGB and police demonstrated outrageous violence.
 According to Human Rights Watch, more than 7,000 people were detained in just four days.
 “All of them suffered abuse, male detainees were beaten, in most cases both by detaining officers and at the detention center,” said Tanya Lokshina, associate director for Human Rights Watch’s Europe and Central Asia division.
 “The women were ill-treated, humiliated, some were beaten; several cases of rape have been reported.”

 Kolya, a tall blond teenager, is familiar with his father’s poor treatment of women.
-His mother has been erased from public life— Lukashenko explained to the nation that his son was “from God”—an ex-wife was also sidelined.
-Women, the president believes, should have no fewer than three children; and should all be a specific height: “A woman should be 165-175 centimeters, that is normal for a woman,” he has said.
+His mother has been erased from public life— Lukashenko explained to the nation that his son was “from God”—and an ex-wife was also sidelined.
+Women, the president believes, should have no fewer than three children and should all be a specific height: “A woman should be 165-175 centimeters, that is normal for a woman,” he has said.

 Even Kolya’s memories of his childhood fade, there are ample photographic and video reminders all over the internet.
 It is unclear if the teenager runs his own social media accounts, as most of the images on his Instagram and VK accounts look to have been officially collated, but there are scores of images elsewhere, often posted by Russian fans of the boy who is growing into a dashing young man.